Poojitha308-T/Github-Repo-Assignments/Day_10/Q1/README.md

 3. I have added my Project as Traffic Speed Prediction By Ensemble approch using Deep Learning and also added Description to it and as well as skills.
 4. I have changed the get in touch details Email, Location and Contact Number and also social links.
 5. I have changed the footer copyright section to my name.
+6. I have also hanged the responsiveness for the mobile phones also.